-- Treating employees, customers, investors, and the public fairly - Making fairness a top priority - Holding every member personally accountable for his or her action - Communicating core values and principles to all members - Demanding and rewarding integrity from all members in all situations Alan Axelrod, My First Book of Business Ethics (Philadelphia: Quirk Books, 2004), 7.
+- Treating employees, customers, investors, and the public fairly - Making fairness a top priority - Holding every member personally accountable for his or her action - Communicating core values and principles to all members - Demanding and rewarding integrity from all members in all situationsAlan Axelrod, My First Book of Business Ethics (Philadelphia: Quirk Books, 2004), 7.

 Whether you work for a business or for a nonprofit organization, you probably have a sense of whether your employer is ethical or unethical.
-Employees at companies that consistently make Business Ethics magazine's list of the "100 Best Corporate Citizens" regard the items on the above list as business as usual in the workplace.
-Companies that routinely win good-citizenship awards include Procter & Gamble, Intel, Avon Products, Herman Miller, Timberland, Cisco Systems, Southwest Airlines, AT&T, Starbucks Coffee, Merck, and Medtronic."100 Best Corporate Citizens for 2004," Business Ethics: Corporate Social Responsibility Report 18, no. 1 (Spring 2004): 812.
-(Interestingly, their employees not only see their own firms as ethical, but also tend to enjoy working for them.)
+Employees at companies that consistently make Business Ethics magazine's list of the "100 Best Corporate Citizens" regard the items on the previous list as business as usual in the workplace.
+Companies that routinely win good-citizenship awards include Procter & Gamble, Hewlett-Packard, Intel, Avon Products, Cisco Systems, and Merck."100 Best Corporate Citizens for 2010," Corporate Responsibility Magazine, no. 11, Spring 2011, http://thecro.com/content/100-best-corporate-citizens (accessed September 5, 2011).

-- 3. Approach that an organization takes in balancing its responsibilities toward different stakeholders when making legal, economic, ethical, and social decisions. - 4.
+- 2. Application of ethical behavior in a business context. - 3.
+Approach that an organization takes in balancing its responsibilities toward different stakeholders when making legal, economic, ethical, and social decisions. - 4.
 Parties who are interested in the activities of a business because they're affected by them.